-For purposes of this prospectus, any statement contained in a document incorporated or deemed to be incorporated by reference herein shall be deemed to be modified or superseded to the extent that a statement contained herein or in any other subsequently filed document which also is or is deemed to be incorporated by reference herein modifies or supersedes such statement.
-Any such statement so modified or superseded shall not be deemed, except as so modified or superseded, to constitute a part of this prospectus.
+Any statement contained in this prospectus, or in a document incorporated or deemed to be incorporated by reference herein, shall be deemed to be modified or superseded to the extent that a statement contained herein, or in any subsequently filed document that also is incorporated or deemed to be incorporated by reference herein, modifies or supersedes such statement.
+Any statement so modified or superseded shall not be deemed, except as so modified or superseded, to constitute a part of this prospectus.